 GIS resources that you attempt to publish to ArcGIS Server are put through a rigorous analysis process to make sure they are ready to be exposed on the web.
 Since you'll need to analyze your GIS resources before publishing, ArcGIS Desktop is the primary tool that you use to publish services to ArcGIS Server.

 However, if you are in a cloud or highly secure environment, you can create service definition files that can be published to ArcGIS Server using Manager.
 Service definition files offer you a way to take a snapshot of your GIS resources and data and publish them to ArcGIS Server as services at a later time.
-Any GIS resource can be analyzed and encapsulated as a service definition file in ArcMap.
+Any GIS resource can be analyzed and encapsulated as a service definition file.
 Once the service definition file is created, you can browse to it in Manager and publish it as a service.

 After creating an ArcGIS Server site, I notice services appearing in the services list in Manager.
 What are these?
 Why can't I delete some of them?